A woman graphic artist poses in her home studio at the viewer.

 • Consider using accounting software.
 Implementing accounting software can cut down on the time and cost you spend preparing for tax season.
 This is where your previous calculations come in.
 If the cost of accounting software makes sense for you, the right software can be a great fit for small and home-based businesses.

 • Hire an accountant.
 You can learn a lot about accounting and tax regulations through independent online research, but there's no substitute for the advice of an experienced professional.
-Follow our guide to choosing an accountant if you're looking for the right CPA or accounting firm for your business.
+Follow our guide to choosing an accountant if you're looking for the right certified public accountant or accounting firm for your business.

 Will I get audited by the IRS if I take the home office deduction?

-It is a common belief that claiming the home office deduction will automatically trigger an IRS audit; however, while the IRS rules about home office deductions are very strict, it's not automatic that you will get audited simply for claiming your home office.
+While the IRS rules about home office deductions are strict, it's not guaranteed that you will get audited simply for claiming your home office.
 There are measures you can take to reduce your chances of getting audited.

-Before taking the home office deduction, you’ll want to make sure your business qualifies to avoid claiming any deductions you aren’t eligible for.
+Before claiming the home office deduction, make sure your business qualifies to avoid claiming any deductions you aren't eligible for.
 Maintain records of all your business expenses and purchases, and ensure that your residence, home office usage, and type of employment qualify for this expense.

 The IRS has an automated system that helps detect red flags.
-The system will compare your tax situation and deductions to others in your industry.
-If you claim something that others in your profession don’t generally claim, or claim “too much” space in your home as your home office, the system may see that as a red flag and lead the IRS to investigate further.
+The system compares your tax situation and deductions to others in your industry.
+If you claim something that others in your profession don't generally claim, or if you claim "too much" space in your home as your home office, the system may flag the return for further investigation.

-If you do decide to take the home office deduction, it's essential to follow the IRS guidelines to the letter, as they change somewhat frequently.
+If you decide to take the home office deduction, it's essential to follow the IRS guidelines to the letter, as they change somewhat frequently.
+A tax professional can assess and make recommendations based on your individual circumstances, allowing you to maximize your deductions while remaining in compliance.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.